Heidiepa/h3-Hash/README.md

 * ![VirtualBox_DebianHeidi_08_11_2024_23_11_28](https://github.com/user-attachments/assets/946294b5-fa62-4df7-9c2e-26ffe2c33192)
 * ![VirtualBox_DebianHeidi_08_11_2024_23_11_44](https://github.com/user-attachments/assets/aae6ed3f-f9a2-4f49-a153-f061c6adf052)

-*** Notes:** It would be good if the instructions would state how to add the password: It did not seem to work for me until I googled and got the information that console does not show that you are typing in the password and you just need to know to type it and press enter.
-This is not clear to everyone but could be made more clear.
+**Notes:** It would be good if the instructions would state how to add the password: It did not seem to work for me until I Googled and got the information that console does not show that you are typing in the password and you just need to know to type it and press enter.
+This might not clear to everyone but easy nudge could help.

 ## Voluntary bonus article: Karvinen 2020: Command Line Basics Revisited